-The minimum requirement for the Master of Science in Dentistry Degree is 30 semester hours, 24 of which must be in basic and clinical science courses, with a minimum grade point average of B (3.0).
+The minimum requirement for the Master of Science in Dentistry Degree (MSD) is 30 semester hours, 24 of which must be in basic and clinical science courses, with a minimum grade point average of B (3.0).
+Actual hour required for the Master of Science in Dentistry Degree are defined within the specific programs.
 In addition, four hours of research (six for Periodontics) and two hours for acceptable thesis, the latter awarded in the terminal semester, as required.
 At departmental discretion, additional assignments may be made.
-In the required M.S.D. programs, participants are expected to complete degree requirements within the stated time frame of the program, it is anticipated participants will complete the degree requirements within a twelve month extension of the normal program length.
-Continuous enrollment is required, and all requirements must be completed within a six-year period from the date of matriculation.
+All requirements are expected to be completed within the program time frame.